kubevault/prometheus-exporter/docs/README.md

   - /products/vault-operator/0.1.0/README/
 ---
 # Vault operator

- Vault operator by AppsCode is a Kubernetes operator for [restic](https://restic.net).
-If you are running production workloads in Kubernetes, you might want to take backup of your disks.
-Using Vault operator, you can backup Kubernetes volumes mounted in following types of workloads:
+Vault operator by AppsCode is a Kubernetes operator for HashiCorp [Vault](https://www.vaultproject.io/).
+You can deploy and mange Vault using Vault operator.

-- Deployment
-- DaemonSet
-- ReplicaSet
-- ReplicationController
-- StatefulSet

 From here you can learn all about Vault operator's architecture and how to deploy and use Vault operator.

 - [Concepts](/docs/concepts/).
-Concepts explain some significant aspect of Vault operator.
-This is where you can learn about what Vault operator does and how it does it.
+Concepts explain the CRDs (CustomResourceDefinition) used by Vault operator.

 - [Setup](/docs/setup/).
 Setup contains instructions for installing the Vault operator in various cloud providers.

-- [Monitoring](/docs/monitoring).
+- [Monitoring](/docs/guides/monitoring).
 Monitoring contains instructions for setup prometheus with Vault server

 - [Guides](/docs/guides/).
 Guides show you how to perform tasks with Vault operator.